pnp/List-Formatting/column-samples/generic-hyperlink-thumbnail/readme.md

-# Turn FileRef field into hyperlink for thumbnail
+# Turn FileRef field into clickable thumbnail hyperlink

 ## Summary
 This example uses a Column to generate a hyperlink to the Item Thumbnail.